aewallin/ppp-tools/README.md

 * Plotting using matplotlib
 * Calculation of Allan deviations or other statistics (using e.g. allantools)
 * Comparison to UTC(k)-UTC numbers published by BIPM monthly in Circular-T, or to Rapid-UTC published daily.

+The scripts store input and output files under the main folder:
+* 'stations' stores RINEX and LZ files for receiver stations
+* 'products' stores clock, ephemeris/orbit, and ERP files from IGS datacenters
+* 'common' has common files
+* 'results' stores the output results of PPP processing